Workflow process architecture

 The workflow execution resumes by putting the workflow instance into a Ready state and then into a Locked state.
 In the simple scenario, the workflow instance moves to a Completed state when all workflow activities have completed successfully.

 The state of asynchronous operations can also be changed by the user.
 For example, an asynchronous operation that is in a Suspended state can explicitly be restarted by the user.

 A dialog life cycle is as follows:

 When you create a dialog, it is in the Draft state.
 You must activate the dialog before it can be run.
 A dialog can be run from its primary entity form and grid, or directly by using the URL of the dialog.
-For more information, see Start Dialog by using an URL.
+For more information, see Start a dialog by using a URL.

-Every time that you run a dialog, a process session (dialog session) instance is created for the dialog.
-As you progress with running the dialog, the dialog session entity is updated with the actions performed during the running of the dialog.
+Every time that you run a dialog, a process session instance is created for the dialog.
+As you progress with running the dialog, the process session entity is updated with the actions performed during the running of the dialog.

-If you completed running the dialog successfully, the corresponding dialog session record is created with a Complete status.
-If you canceled the dialog without completing it, the corresponding dialog session record is created with an Incomplete status.
+If you completed running the dialog successfully, the corresponding process session record is created with a Complete status.
+If you canceled the dialog without completing it, the corresponding process session record is created with an Incomplete status.